-Lloyd W. Helms, Jr. was elected President and Chief Operating Officer effective October 2021.
-Mr. Helms has served as Chief Operating Officer since December 2017.
-Prior to that, he served as Executive Vice President, Exploration and Production from August 2013 to December 2017.
+Lloyd W. Helms, Jr. was elected President in October 2021.
+He served as President and Chief Operating Officer from October 2021 to December 2023.
+Mr. Helms served as Chief Operating Officer from December 2017 to December 2023 and as Executive Vice President, Exploration and Production from August 2013 to December 2017.
 He was elected Vice President, Engineering and Acquisitions in September 2006, Vice President and General Manager of EOG's Calgary, Alberta, Canada office in March 2008, and served as Executive Vice President, Operations from February 2012 to August 2013.
 Mr. Helms joined a predecessor of EOG in February 1981.